Ralfiiii/427546s2018/427546s2018/finalProject/README.txt

-I'vd drawn three 2D "elevations" (front, top, side) of "my dream house".
+The plug-ins I use are jQuery + Three.js.
+Both of them can simplify my code.
-You can use control table on the left to change it.
+In this update, I finished the 3D transformation.

-The right-bottom is where I will draw the projection in the future.
+Create texture and mapping on the Box-object.

-I use jQuery and Three as the plug-ins to help me simplfy the code.
+You can use Control Table on the left hand side to change the shape of the house on the right.